 Housing Scholarship: Tampere University may offer a full housing scholarship for up to two students from the UO per semester.

 Next, you will need to complete a secondary application for the host university.
-After being nominated by GEO, students will receive instructions regarding the secondary exchange application for UTA.
-This typically includes an online application for UTA, and providing documents such as your transcript, copy of passport, and study plan.
+After being nominated by GEO, students will receive instructions regarding the secondary exchange application for TAU.
+This typically includes an online application for TAU, and providing documents such as your transcript, copy of passport, and study plan.